gbirke/lebenplusplus/content/post/2022-08-15-nonviolent-agile-retrospectives.md

   - wikimedia
 ---

-In this article you'll learn what about agile retrospectives, the basic principles of Non-Violent Communication (NVC) and how applying those principles to a retrospective can improve the retrospective.
+In this article you'll learn about agile retrospectives, the basic principles of Non-Violent Communication (NVC), and how applying those principles to a retrospective can improve the retrospective.

 If you're already familiar with agile retrospectives, you can